 If the motor does indeed turn on, the basement waterproofing professional will plug the float switch back in and move on to the next step.

-Step 2: Flushing the System
+Step 2: Flush the System

 The best way to find out if your sump pump is working properly is to run water through it.
 If the sump pump turns on immediately in the presence of water and does its job by ejecting that water out of your basement, you’re in good shape; everything is in working order.